When it comes to communication, both verbal and written, authenticity can make a difference.

 In contrast, choosing the right words offers an opportunity for building relationships.

 Warren Buffett once said that finding “the right word” is everything.

-Until he did this, he could not get his thinking clear — and clarity is essential to build trusting relationships.
+Until he did this, he could not get his thinking clear — and clarity is essential to

 The right words are the foundation for growing sustainable, wealth-creating businesses.

 Look at your thumb print: No one in a world of 7.2 billion people has a thumbprint like yours — it makes you unique.